Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 }
 ```

+and then opened the Arduino IDE's serial monitor on my ftdi2updi port, which successfully read the serial output printed, shown below - and also was able to transmit via serial, shown by the Arduinos receiving LED.

 <center>
 <iframe width="100%" height="500" src="https://www.youtube.com/embed/MHLoW-Os5n0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

-Although this first iteration of the ftdi2updi worked, there were a couple of design flaws I've flatted out in later versions including - a reversed FTDI header, oversized vias, an uneaccary 1k resistor, and imporper meshing with an existing FTDI serial adapter.
+Although this first iteration of the ftdi2updi worked, there were a couple of design flaws (Noted above) I've flatted out in later versions including - a reversed FTDI header, oversized vias, an unnecessary 1k resistor, and improper meshing with an existing FTDI serial adapter.
 The final version of this programmer (and its CAM files) can be accessed in the repo linked by the download button below.

 <center>